vpsfreecz/vpsadminos/osctl-template/man/man8/osctl-template.8.md

 Template building programs define builders and actual templates to be built.
 Builders are simply containers, in which the templates are then built.

-`osctl-template` requires two executable files in the current working directory:
+`osctl-template` requires three executable files in the current working
+directory: `bin/config`, `bin/runner` and `bin/test`.

-`bin/config` and `bin/runner`. `bin/config` is used to gather information
-about builders and templates.
+`bin/config` is used to gather information about builders and templates.
 It is called from the vpsAdminOS host.

 `bin/runner` is used to either setup builders or build templates.
 It is called within build containers managed by `osctl-template`.

+`bin/test` is used to test built templates.
+It is run on the vpsAdminOS host and can use `osctl` to test containers managed by `osctl-template`.

-Both executables have to implement argument-based commands described below.
+All executables have to implement argument-based commands described below.

 ### bin/config interface
 `bin/config builder list`